 Weighted Gradebooks

-Teaching staff utilize a weighted grading system splitting the grade book into two parts: student work and assessments.
+Teaching staff utilize a weighted grading system splitting the gradebook into two parts: student work and assessments.
 We purposefully separate student work and assessments to more clearly communicate with stakeholders how a student is progressing in their learning.
-Grades 5 – 6 weight their grade book by calculating fifty percent for student work and fifty percent for assessments.
-Grade 7-8 weights their grade book by calculating thirty percent for student work and seventy percent for assessments.
-Please avoid giving extra credit.
+We progressively put more weight on the assessment as this is the best indication of learning and aligns with our high school grading scale.
+Grade 5 weigh their gradebook by calculating fifty percent for student work and fifty percent for assessments.
+Grade 6 weigh their gradebook by calculating forty percent for student work and sixty percent for assessment.
+Grade 7-8 weigh their gradebook by calculating thirty percent for student work and seventy percent for assessments.
+Please avoid giving extra credit at the middle school level.